oracle-livelabs/apex/scm-ai-agents/1-import-data/1-import-data.md

 - Load the sample and operational data

-- Import the SCM application for the workshop
+- Import the **APEX Inventory and Warehouse Management** application for the workshop

 - Add a workspace-level Generative AI Service and assign it to the application